- Step 1 - Installing Coveo for ServiceNow

 An ART model uses Intelligent Term Detection (ITD) to automatically refine queries with additional contextual information (e.g., important keywords from a large textual case description).
 It also ensures that items deemed highly relevant are included in the query result set and have a fairly high ranking score value, even if those items do not actually match the original query.

-A Query Suggestions model provides a list of relevant query completion suggestions as the end-user is typing in a search box.
+A Query Suggestions model provides a list of relevant query completion suggestions as the end user is typing in a search box.
 It can also make the search-as-you-type feature more powerful and reliable.

-- Optionally, if you want to evaluate how well your Coveo ML models are performing before routing a larger portion of queries to the query pipeline in which they are defined, setup an A/B test between the default empty query pipeline and your new query pipeline, which now contains your Coveo ML models (see Adding and Managing A/B Tests).
+- Optionally, if you want to evaluate how well your Coveo ML models are performing before routing a larger part of queries to the query pipeline in which they are defined, setup an A/B test between the default empty query pipeline and your new query pipeline, which now contains your Coveo ML models (see Adding and Managing A/B Tests).

 - You may want to learn how to generate usage analytics reports to help you identify possible content gaps, discover how your Coveo for ServiceNow components are being used by your customers and support agents, etc. (see Usage Analytics Reports)